 HealthGhost was a health blog created with a friend.
 The design was a heavily customised theme, modified to add various new features (such as post tags).

 Unfortunately it failed to gather much interest, so is no longer updated.
 It was previously hosted at HealthGhost.com, but is now retired to a free subdomain.

 Vidsta is an open source video player library for Android, built to simplify the process of playing back local or remote files.

 It was initially built to be used in a client's project, then extracted for general use.

 I have a strong interest in order and structure, and databases perfectly fit that requirement.
-My MCSA and MTA were gained in my spare time due to my passion for databases, and I have extensive experience with most database flavours.
+My MCSE, MCSA, and MTA were gained in my spare time due to my passion for databases, and I have extensive experience with most database flavours.